AlchemicRaker/fire/README.md

-# Fire NES Template - WIP
+# Fire NES Template

 A thin NES template that builds against multiple mappers and includes the most fundamental of mapper integrations (eg bank switching and far calling across banks).
-A demo is included in the "src" and "res" directories to get you started with some bank switching and on-screen graphics.

-> THIS PROJECT IS WIP, features may not yet be as described in the README
+This project enables you to develop in both C and assembly.

 ## Project Goal